commercetools/merchant-center-application-kit/packages/application-config/README.md

 By default the configuration file uses the `NODE_ENV` variable to determine which configuration to use.
 This can be overridden by using the custom environment variable `MC_APP_ENV`.

+In the [test fixtures](./test/fixtures) folder you can see some examples of configuration.

 ### JSON Schema

 To enable JSON schema validation for the Custom Application configuration, you can add reference the URL to the `schema.json` file provided in this package.